Our Future Path! A plan for a better world!

 Our Present

-Few individuals now live as our ancestors did.
-Today, most individuals live longer lives without as much fear of going hungry or being eaten by a predator.
+Few of us now live as our ancestors did.
+Today, most of us will live longer lives without as much fear of going hungry or being eaten by a predator.
 On the other hand, we have created a whole new set of challenges to deal with.
-Of course, our brains have allowed us to adjust somewhat to our new way of life, but, unfortunately, physiologically and psychologically we have not had enough time to adapt sufficiently.
+Of course, our brains have allowed us to adjust somewhat to our new way of life, but, unfortunately, physiologically and psychologically we have not had enough time to evolve and to adapt sufficiently.

 One possible analogy to our current lifestyle may be to think of it as sky diving.
 Sky diving can be fun and exciting, but at some point, before it is too late, one must open the parachute, or everything will come to an abrupt and destructive end.
 Of course, opening the parachute just delays and softens the end.
 Instead of sky diving, we may need to think more about our lifestyles in terms of gliding or parasailing.
 It may not give everyone the same rush as sky diving, but the fun can be sustained for a longer time so that future generations can continue to enjoy the ride.